B+ TREE: Search, Insert and Delete Operations

 What is a B+ Tree?

 A B+ Tree is primarily utilized for implementing dynamic indexing on multiple levels.
-Compared to B- Tree, the B+ Tree stores the data pointers only at the leaf nodes of the Tree, which makes search more process more accurate and faster.
+Compared to a B- Tree, the B+ Tree stores the data pointers only at the leaf nodes of the Tree, which makes the search process more accurate and faster.

 Rules for B+ Tree